glennsantos/Book-Notes/Nonviolent Communication.md

 + revive a lifeless conversation, and even
 + hear the feelings and needs expressed through silence.

 We need empathy to give empathy.
 To receive empathy:
-> Listen to what’s going on in ourselves with the same quality of presence and attention that we offer to others.
+* Listen to what’s going on in ourselves with the same quality of presence and attention that we offer to others
-> Stop, breathe, give ourselves empathy.
+* Stop, breathe, give ourselves empathy.
-> Scream nonviolently.
+* Scream nonviolently.
-> Physically remove ourselves from the situation.
+* Physically remove ourselves from the situation.

 We know a speaker has received adequate empathy when:
 1. We sense a release of tension, or
 2. The flow of words comes to a halt.

-### Self-Compassion
+## Self-Compassion

 We want to act out of the desire to contribute to life, rather than out of fear, guilt, shame, or obligation.
 + When what motivates us is simply to make life wonderful for others and ourselves, then even hard work has an element of play in it.

 1. List any activity you dread but do anyway because you perceive yourself to have no choice.
 2. Insert the words “I choose to... “ in front of each item you listed.
 3. Get in touch with the intention behind your choice by completing the statement, "I choose to… because I want…"

-### Four Steps to Expressing Anger
+## Four Steps to Expressing Anger
 1. Stop and do nothing except to breathe.
 2. Identify our judgmental thoughts.
 3. Connect with our needs.